OpenAngelArena/oaa/docs/install.md

  * [Github client](http://desktop.github.com/)

 ### Text Editors
+Text editor is needed to work with lua, js, xml and pretty much any other code files.

 You can use any editor you want, but it should support `editorconfig` and for better usability `syntax highlighting`

+These are some editors, which we use and recommend:
  * [Visual Studio Code](http://code.visualstudio.com/)
  * [Sublime Text 3](https://www.sublimetext.com/3/)
  * [Atom](https://atom.io/)